michaeloverman/UdacityC-/CppND-Capstone-Snake-Game-master/README.md

 * A promise and future is used in the project.

-A promise and future is used to pass data from a worker thread to a parent thread in the project code.
+A promise and future is used to pass data from a worker thread to a parent thread in the project code:
+ - promise/future used in Game::OpeningScreen

 * A mutex or lock is used in the project.